GhaidaALruwais/cse15l-lab-reports/LabReport1.md

 The messages directory contains en-us.txt, es-mx.txt, fr-ch.txt, and zh-cn.txt files that demonstrate 'hello world' in different languages.
 ***
 ## Using "cd" command
+* No arguments
+* Directory as an argument
+* File as an argument
 ## Using "ls" command

 ## Using "cat" command